Interfaith Partners and Resources

 The Interfaith Council of Contra Costa County (ICCCC) is an outstanding resource for our SMC community.
 This is a coalition of faith traditions in Contra Costa County that collaborate to address issues of social justice and deepen our understanding of the many ways we orient around religion, faith and spirituality to make our community a better place.
 Go to their website to sign up to receive the monthly newsletter of key events and reflections.

-Another key partner for Mission and Ministry Center staff and student leaders is the Interfaith Youth Core (IFYC).
-The IFYC has provided our community with training and resources to increase our interfaith awareness, appreciation, and understanding and helped us forge critical collaborations locally.
-Since 2016 small teams of staff and student leaders have participated in the annual Interfaith Leadership Institute in order to bring more religiously diverse programming to our campus.
+Another key partner for Mission and Ministry Center staff and student leaders is Interfaith America.
+Interfaith America has provided our community with training and resources to increase our interfaith awareness, appreciation, and understanding and helped us forge critical collaborations locally.
+Since 2016 small teams of staff and student leaders have participated in the annual Interfaith Leadership Summit in order to bring more religiously diverse programming to our campus.

 Islamic Network Group